 Becoming Disabled – If just one person among all persons receiving benefits becomes disabled, than all qualified beneficiaries receive an additional 11 months of coverage.
 Thus, 29 total months of COBRA benefits would be afforded.
 However, the cost of coverage can rise by up to 150% during the 11-month period.
 The disability must be approved by the Social Security Administration, and occur during the first two months of coverage, and continue for the entire initial 18-month period.

 Once no longer disabled, the 11-month continuation expires.
 When the SSA determines the disability no longer exists, often, the plan administrator should be notified.
+The rules regarding disability should be clearly stated in the plan SPD.

 Additional Qualifying Event – Examples include employee becoming Medicare-eligible, death of primary employee, legal separation or divorce, and loss of a dependent child.
 The SPD will contain specific information regarding how to notify the plan administrator details of the event.
 60 days is typically the time-period provided to file the claim.
 NOTE: 36 months (instead of 18) of continuation coverage is offered if the employee enrolls in Medicare, legal separation or divorce, death, or loss of the dependent child status.